diku-dk/futhark/docs/c-api.rst

    Construct an array of records from arrays of the component values.
    This is analogous to ``zip`` in the source language.
-The provided arrays must have compatible shapes, and the function returns nonzero if they are not.
+The provided arrays must have compatible shapes, and the function returns nonzero if they do not.

    **Note:** This is a cheap operation, as it does not copy array elements.